-- Complete Version: SEH UTN Manager with graphical user interface (⇒figure 2.2-1 \(\bigsim 11 \)) and additional features. - Minimal version (without graphical user interface): Usage only via command line ('utnm' \Rightarrow $\mathbb{B}34$) and automated programs ('UTN Actions' \Rightarrow $\mathbb{B}26$).
+- Complete Version: SEH UTN Manager with graphical user interface (⇒Figure 2.2-2 13) and additional features. - Minimal version (without graphical user interface): Usage only via command line ('utnm' $\Rightarrow \square 34$).

-The complete version is recommended for general use.
+Important: The complete version is recommended for general use.
 The minimal version is to be used by experts only!

-In both versions the 'SEH UTN Service' works in the background and is automatically active after the system start.
-The service can be controlled by means of the usual administration methods.
+In both versions the 'SEH UTN Service' (Daemon) works in the background and is automatically active after the system start.